Livestream Every Sunday 9:00am

 Bible

-We believe that the Bible (both Old and New Testaments) have been given to humanity.
-We believe that the Bible originated with God.
-He inspired the writers to record what He gave to them.
-The Bible is our guide to knowing God in a deep and intimate way and also serves as our guide for life.
+We believe that the Bible (both Old and New Testaments) have been given to humanity as a tool and gift from God for our use.
+We believe that the Bible originated with God and that it is His divinely written Word.
+The Bible is our guide to knowing God in a deep and intimate way and serves as a guide for our lives.

 The Church